quintagroup/quintagroup.seoptimizer/quintagroup/seoptimizer/README.txt

   * Do this for all documents that need enhanced SEO properties

-Requirements

-  Plone 3.1.1+

-  quintagroup.seoptimizer 3.0 was tested with Plone 3.1, 3.2 and 3.3.

 Note

-  * For Plone 2.0, 2.1, 2.5 versions - use Plone SEO 1.7.1  release (http://plone.org/products/plone-seo/releases/1.7.1)
+  * For Plone 2.x versions - use Plone SEO 1.7.1  release (http://plone.org/products/plone-seo/releases/1.7.1)

+  * For Plone 3.x versions - use Plone SEO 3.0.5  release (http://plone.org/products/plone-seo/releases/3.0.5)

-  * For Plone 3 version and up - use Plone SEO releases starting from 2.0.2 release (http://plone.org/products/plone-seo/releases/2.0.2)
+  * For Plone 4.x versions - use Plone SEO releases starting from 4.0 (http://plone.org/products/plone-seo/releases/4.0)

-  * Starting from quintagroup.seoptimizer > 2.0.2 version global keywords support feature dropped - the following fields were removed from SEO Configlet: additional_keywords, settings_use_keywords_lg, settings_use_keywords_lg.
-As a result, removed global keywords are now mixing with local ones from seo_context view.

 Links